qurAI-amsterdam/ensemble-knowledge-distillation/README.md

 ## Knowledge Distillation

-Retrain the best-performing single network from the ensemble with the setting `--soft` to enable knowledge distillation, i.e., learning from the soft labels predicted by the ensemble.
+Retrain the best-performing network from the ensemble and activate knowledge distillation with the setting `--soft` to train the network with both the reference segmentations and the soft labels predicted by the ensemble.